Slitting PP、PS、PC and ABS Sheet for Carrier Tape: Material Challenges, Blade Selection, and Machine Requirements

 The three main carrier tape sheet types behave differently at the slitter.
 The table below shows the key differences in slitting challenge, static sensitivity, and burr risk.

-Material Thickness Main slitting challenge Static risk Burr risk
+Material Conductive Main slitting challenge Static risk Burr risk

-PC+ABS+PC 0.18–0.40 mm Edge delamination between laminate layers Medium Medium
+PC+ABS+PC Carbon Black Filled (Conductive / Antistatic) Edge delamination between laminate layers Low Medium

-PC+ABS+PS 0.18–0.40 mm PS layer prone to microcracking at cut face Medium Medium–High
+PC+ABS+PS Carbon Black Filled (Conductive / Antistatic) PS layer prone to microcracking at cut face Low Medium–High

 Transparent PC stands out because its failure mode is different from the others.
 It does not generate obvious burr early in the run.
 Instead, strong static charge causes fine cutting debris to accumulate on the blade edge progressively.
 The edge quality looks acceptable at the start of the reel, then deteriorates as the blade becomes coated with debris — often not visible until the middle or end of the reel.